 Have a back-up plan

-When you really want something tasty and hearty to eat, depriving yourself will only make you more likely to go off track – and potentially abandon your weight loss goals altogether.
-That’s when comforting Food Optimising recipes – like cheesy chips with gravy or a fakeaway curry, can come in handy.
+When you just can’t shake that ‘‘comfort food mood’’, depriving yourself will only make you more likely to go off track – and potentially abandon your weight loss goals altogether.
+That’s when a hearty Food Optimising recipe, like cheesy chips with gravy or a fakeaway curry, can come in handy.
 If tiredness is a trigger for you, keep a store of your favourite dishes in the freezer so you have mood-boosting meals in minutes.
 Slimming World members will find hundreds of freezer-friendly recipes on the member website and app.

-If you find yourself turning to food when you’re stressed, bored or sad, we’re here to help.
-Slimming World Consultants understand how to help you get off the emotional-eating roller coaster, and you’ll find extra support on our exclusive members-only website – including a quiz to help you understand which triggers might be leading you to seek comfort in food.
+If you find yourself turning to food when you’re feeling out of sorts, we’re here to help.
+Our Slimming World Consultants are trained to help you find a route off the emotional-eating roller coaster.
+You’ll also find extra support on our exclusive members-only website, including a quiz to help you understand your own personal triggers.

 If you’re struggling with emotional eating, we can tackle it together.
 As well as all the practical tools, expert help and recipes you need to lose weight, your Slimming World group is the place to get that support, care and understanding that is just as important.
 You can find out more about joining Slimming World here.